Soft20/SI-Exam-Project/README.md

 Stephan Djurhuus
 Rasmus Helsgaun

-## Business Case

-There is no requirement for writing report.
-Instead the team is expected to add project description in a .md file in the GitHub repository, where the integration development process and considerations are explained and visualized by diagrams.
-Including an architectural diagram of the whole system and its components is a must.

-In addition to the document, the team prepares a 10-minute video, presenting the project, where the business cases, problems and solutions can be further discussed, demonstrated, and evaluated.

 ## Use Case & Considerations

 Approaching this project, we started by brainstorming different ideas, as to how we could incorporate all elements we've learned throughout the semester.
 This led us to a webshop-like architecture, utilizing different programming languages (Java, Python, JavaScript & TypeScript) and systems.
 This includes web scraping (Selenium) for delivery rates, database management (MongoDB), order management (Camunda), messaging (RabbitMQ) and currency conversion ([External Central Bank API](http://exchangeratesapi.io/)).